CentaurusInfra/fornax/docs/fornax_test/830_release_testplan.md

 ## Test Cases

 **Note: By default, the commands in this doc are run from the root directory of the fornax repo.
-If not specified, the command is run on the operating machine of Cluster A, which will be referred as "root operator machine" in the rest of this document.**
+If not specified, the command is run on the machine of Cluster A, which will be referred as "root operator machine" in the rest of this document.**

-**Test Case 1: Register Cascading Edge Clusters with Cloud**
+**Test Case 1: Register Hierarchical Edge Clusters with Cloud**

 Step 1: start kubeedge cloudcore in the root operator machine, using command:
 ```